 Social and Racial Justice Actions and Commitments

 These momentous and significant events have afforded us the opportunity to reevaluate and consider our firm’s role in society.
 We believe that lawyers have a unique responsibility to ensure everyone has equal justice under the law.
-We would like to share with you important firm initiatives in response to police brutality, racial and social injustice, and our continued efforts to fight for equality and provide opportunities for all communities to thrive.
+We would like to share with you some important firm initiatives in response to police brutality, hate, racial and social injustice, and our continued efforts to fight for equality and provide opportunities for all communities to thrive.

-In June 2020, the firm announced its intention to recognize Juneteenth (June 19) as an annual firm holiday.
+- Juneteenth Instituted as a Permanent Firm Holiday: In June 2020, the firm announced its intention to recognize Juneteenth (June 19) as an annual firm holiday.
 During these unprecedented times where Black Americans find themselves having to assert their humanity in the midst of a global health crisis, Juneteenth serves as a time for reflection and planning for the future.
 Its recognition signifies a degree of reckoning with America’s history that is long overdue.